Bill Griffin, City Assessor

 Principal Residence Exemption Laws were updated in 2012.
 Click HERE for more information

-The first opportunity to appeal for the 2017 tax season on the basis of financial hardship is at the 2017 March Board of Review.
-(Applications can also be considered at the 2017 July and December Board of Review meetings) Click HERE for the application which must be filled out in its entirety and returned to our office along with ALL supporting documentation by February 14 (for the March meeting), July 1 (for the July meeting) or December 1 (for the December meeting).
+The first opportunity to appeal for the 2018 tax season on the basis of financial hardship is at the 2018 July Board of Review.
+(Applications can also be considered at the 2018 December Board of Review meeting) Click HERE for the application which must be filled out in its entirety and returned to our office along with ALL supporting documentation by July 1 (for the July meeting) or December 1 (for the December meeting).

 Questions/Comments about Assessing's website?